ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Due to limitations of Cxbx-Reloaded, aim will have some distortions at corners of the screen.

-For Silent Scope 2 (in Silent Scope Complete), select EMS TopGun II in Input settings, use Default Bindings, map a button to Gamepad RS Button to hide Laser point in game, also map buttons to Gamepad D-pad Up/Down/Left/Right for menu navigation when necessary.
+For Silent Scope 2 (in Silent Scope Complete), select EMS TopGun II in Input settings, use Default Bindings.
+Assign Gamepad RS Button to a button to hide Laser point in game, also assign Gamepad D-pad Up/Down/Left/Right to buttons for menu navigation when necessary.

 <br>